shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/17 Amazon X-Ray.md

 After X-Ray collects the data, it use to combine abd summarize the trace data.

-- `GetTraceSummaries`: Can get the trace summaries, ids and annotations
+- `GetTraceSummaries`: Can get the trace summaries, ids and annotations.
+Use traceId or event time to get the summaries
 - `BatchGetTraces`: Get the full traces
 - `GetGroup`: A group resources
 - `GetServiceGraph`: Return info of which service handle the incoming request